rokon12/ProbScope/README.md

-# Token Flow Visualizer
+# ProbScope

-An interactive visualization tool that demonstrates how Large Language Models generate text token by token in real-time.
-This educational tool helps users understand the token generation process through visual representations and interactive controls.
+**Peer inside AI language models** - An interactive visualization tool that reveals how Large Language Models complete sentences token by token in real-time.
+ProbScope shows you the probability distributions and alternative choices at each step, making AI decision-making transparent and educational.

 ## Features

 ### Core Visualization
-- Real-time token generation visualization using OpenAI's GPT models
-- Probability distribution graph for next tokens
-- Token highlighting with probability scores
-- Smooth animations and transitions
+- **Sentence Completion**: Enter incomplete text, see how AI finishes it
+- **Real-time Streaming**: Watch tokens appear one by one with realistic timing
+- **Probability Distributions**: See the actual alternatives the AI considered
+- **Interactive Analysis**: Click any token to view its probability breakdown
+- **Authentic Data**: Uses OpenAI's logprobs for real model confidence scores

 ### Interactive Controls
 - Temperature adjustment (0.1 to 2.0)